marianavif/notes-archive/java-notes.md

 ***

-1. Download the *Java Development Kit (JDK) corresponding to your operational System.
+1. Download the *Java Development Kit (JDK) corresponding to one's operational System.

 2. Install it following the instructions (preferably on a simple path such as "**C:\>Java**).